Barddhaman Junction railway station

-Barddhaman Junction Railway Station (Station code: BWN) is a railway junction station on the Howrah–Delhi main line and is located in Purba Bardhaman District in the Indian state of West Bengal.
+Barddhaman Junction Railway Station (station code: BWN) is a railway junction station on the Howrah–Delhi main line and is located in Purba Bardhaman District in the Indian state of West Bengal.
 EMU services from Howrah along Howrah–Bardhaman main line and Howrah–Bardhaman chord terminate at Bardhaman.
-Everyday 300+ express/mail/SF trains hault here making it one of the most busiest and important junction railway station in Eastern India.
-It serves Bardhaman, the third most populous city in West Bengal.
+Every day, over 300 express/mail/SF trains halt here, making it one of the busiest and important junction railway station in Eastern India.
+It serves Bardhaman, the fifth most populous city in West Bengal.

 History

 Barddhaman Junction is an important station in the Eastern Railway zone.
-Trains from Howrah, Sealdah, Kolkata towards Mughalsarai (currently named as Pt.
-Deen Dayal Upadhyay, DDU), Gaya etc. go through the station.
-The station consists of 8 platforms.
+Trains from Howrah, Sealdah, Kolkata towards Pt.
+Deen Dayal Upadhyay, Gaya etc. go through the station.
+The station consists of eight platforms.

 The first passenger train ran from Howrah to Bardhaman on 15 August 1855.

 The track was extended to Raniganj by 1855.

 The Howrah–Bardhaman chord, a shorter link to Bardhaman from Howrah than the Howrah–Bardhaman main line, was constructed in 1917.

-Burdwan–Katwa line was upgraded from NG to BG in 2014 (up to Balgona) and extended up to Katwa in 2018.
+Bardhaman–Katwa line was upgraded from NG to BG in 2014 (up to Balgona) and extended up to Katwa in 2018.

 Barddhaman RRI

-It has Siemens interlocking and it was commissioned on 2014.
+It has Siemens interlocking and it was commissioned in 2014.
 New route relay interlocking (RRI) has considerably increased train punctuality.

 Electrification

-Electrification of Howrah–Burdwan main line was completed with 25 kV AC overhead system in 1958.
+Electrification of the Howrah–Bardhaman main line was completed with 25 kV AC overhead system in 1958.
 Earlier, electrification started (on the Howrah–Bandel sector) with 3 kV DC overhead system in 1953.